CurtisMyersProgramming/the_odin_project/README.md

 # the_odin_project

+# Javascript Rock Paper Scissors V2 - UI edition - 6/1/2021

+New edition of rock paper scissors featuring a UI

+New features in this edition
+- DOM manipluation to display game results
+- Basic UI to move the game from console based

-# Javascript CSS Dom manipulation - 2/2/2021 - completed
+# Javascript CSS Dom manipulation - 2/1/2021 - completed

 # Javascript Rock Paper Scissors - 1/1/2021 - completed